ttlew/conversation/system-entities.md

 ### Date and time ranges

 Mentions of a date range such as `the weekend`, `next week`, or `from Monday to Friday` are extracted as a pair of `@sys-date` entity mentions that show the start and end of the range.
 Similarly, mentions of time ranges such as `from 2 to 3` are extracted as two `@sys-time` entities, showing the start and end times.
 The two entities in the pair share a literal string that corresponds to the full date or time range mention.

+### `Last` and `Next` dates

+In some locales, a phrase like "last Monday" is used to specify the Monday of the previous week only.
+In contrast, other locales use "last Monday" to specify the last day which was a Monday, but which may have been either in the same week or the previous week.

+As an example, for Friday June 16, in some locales "last Monday" could refer to either June 12 or to June 5, while in other locales it refers only to June 5 (the previous week).
+This same logic holds true for a phrase like "next Monday".

+The Conversation service treats "last" and "next" dates as referring to the most immediate last or next day referenced, which may be in either the same or a previous week.

 ### Time zones